bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product custom fields

 You can query the custom fields for products.
-The example query shows how to query custom fields for the specified product:
+The following example retrieves custom fields for the specified product:

 <!--
 type: tab